 Cincinnati Montessori Secondary Teacher Education Program

-Marta Donahoe, MEd is the co-director of CMStep.
+Marta Donahoe, MEd is the Director of Professional Development of CMStep.
 She was the founder of and program coordinator for Clark Montessori Jr & Sr High School.
 For 18 years Marta coordinated the development and implementation of the middle and high school Montessori program at Clark Montessori.
 She studied organizational development and Flawless Consulting with Peter Block and consults with Montessori schools all over the country.
 Marta has a master’s degree in Education from Xavier University.
 For 34 years she has taught ages 6-Adult and holds AMS credentials for ages 6-18.
-She is on the editorial board of Montessori Life.
+She serves on the editorial board of Montessori Life.
 She is a frequent presenter at Montessori conferences and has published a dozen articles in Montessori journals.
 Marta is a certified instructor with Mindful Schools.

 Adrienne Barth Parrott, MEd is an instructor and field consultant with CMStep.
 She has taught ninth and tenth grade English at both Gamble Montessori and Clark Montessori where she also led multiple field studies.
 Adrienne was a Montessori educated child and has been inspired by the Montessori philosophy throughout her life.
 After receiving her B.A. in English from Tulane University, she worked as a co-teacher in a Montessori 3-6 classroom for two years before deciding to pursue a graduate degree in Secondary Education and English.
 She received her MEd from Xavier University in 2008 and her AMS Secondary I-II credential in 2011.